 Celia Smith, Dream Planner

 I've been told I can be unrealistic, over-curious, nutty, a risk taker, generous, a bit strict and dramatic but mainly sensitive and a super romantic.
-And ALL of it is true.
+ALL of it is true.
 I'm sure there are more adjective's I can add but I'll stick to these, I can't deny these.
 Extreme life changing situations happen to everyone, for me they tend to come in clusters.
 I really don't watch reality TV because I'm living in my own plot twist, shocking moments and happy endings, everyday.
 Even the very painful times, I try to [graciously] accept them all.
 Taking everything bad with the good and vice-versa, because I do believe there is pain in growth and growth is essential to live a life that is worth living.
 A very big and recent life change came recently by my own choice, I quit my full-time, well compensated corporate job of 14 years to become a Dream Planner.
 What does that mean exactly?
-I'm not completely sure yet, but it sounds pretty awesome, and I made it my official new title.
+I'm not quite sure yet, but it sounds pretty awesome, and I made it my official new title.
 So now I'm taking my experiences - past & present, my dreams & goals, favorite memories, crazy thoughts, recommendations, advice, travel adventures, well wishes, and sharing how God's unfailing love carry's me through it all.
 I'm going to write all about it here, my personal blog.